simonlotzkar/autoblocks/README.md

 - simulate rolling any number of dice, with any number of sides, and with any modifier ☑
 - select character in play and do the following: ☑
     - display all character stats and actions ☑
-    - enter roll menu for character and do the following: ☐
+    - enter roll menu for character and do the following: ☑
-        - roll character action ☐
+        - roll character action ☑
-        - roll character initiative ☐
-        - roll character skill check ☐
+        - roll character ability check ☑
-        - roll character saving throw ☐
+        - roll character initiative ☑
     - edit character hitpoints ☑
     - change character group ☑
     - delete character from play ☑
 - select group in play and do the following: ☑
   - display characters in group by all stats ☑
   - enter roll menu for group and do the following: ☑
-    - roll group action ☐
+    - roll group action ☑
-    - roll group initiative ☐
-    - roll group skill check ☐
+    - roll group ability check ☑
-    - roll group saving throw ☐
+    - roll group initiative ☑
   - edit group hp ☑
-  - remove group from characters ☐
+  - remove group from characters ☑
-  - delete group and its characters from play ☐
+  - delete group and its characters from play ☑
 - view a list of statblocks by their names, sorted alphabetically (aka the 'library') and do the following: ☑
   - select statblock in library and do the following: ☑
     - display all statblock stats and actions ☑
     - add any number of statblock to play as new characters ☑
-  - add new, custom statblock to the library. ☐
+  - add new, custom statblock to the library. ☑

+### Currently added default statblocks:
+- Orc

 ### Future additions:
 - come with all default monsters in the 5th edition monsters manual [1/300]
+- make actions generic (currently they are statblock specific)
 - turn order and automation of turns
 - equipment
-- inventory
+- inventory generation
 - traits
+- skills
+- senses
+- languages
+- challenge rating
 - legenedary mechanics